 Regulations for marrying a prisoner will vary from prison to prison.
 However, most institutions require a Marriage Packet Request to get permission to marry the prisoner.
 To accomplish this, simply have your fiance make an inmate request for a marriage packet.
 Once the forms are completed by both of you, you'll need to send it back to the prison facility with the requested fees.
 This runs anywhere between $150 to $175 on average and usually needs to be sent through a money order.

-- Required Documentation.
-You will need documentation that you are of legal age to marry, that you are a citizen in the country you wish to marry, and perhaps a copy of your birth certificate or other I.D.
+There are also mandatory documents you'll need to have in order to prove that you are of legal age to marry and that you are a citizen in the country you wish to marry.
+Some institutions will also require that you provide a copy of your birth certificate or other I.D.

-- Before getting married, talk with others who have married prisoners so you have an understanding of how difficult this role may be for you.
+Most often, marrying someone in prison is discouraged.
+Therefore, it's recommended to talk with others who have married prisoners, so that you have an understanding of how difficult the role may be for you long-term.

 This will also help you realize that, upon your spouse's release from prison, the two of you will each have to make major life-changing adjustments.

 Unfortunately, there is an alarming divorce rate.
 In 1996, The Aleph Institute found that couples that had one spouse who was incarcerated for one year or more got divorced 85% of the time.